 - AdRoll, Criteo

 - Perfect Audience

 - Get Response, Campaign Monitor

 Digital Experience Layer

 The digital experience (DX) stack is the backbone of technologies related to customers’ interaction with a business.
 DX affects the whole customer journey, every customer touchpoint with a brand.
-The technologies facilitate a wide range of things: from websites to purchasing, customer service, delivery, work processes.
+The technologies facilitate a wide range of things: from the website to purchasing, customer service, delivery, work processes.

-Several components make up the core elements of the DX stack, including, but not limited to: content management, personalization, tracking infrastructure, A/B testing.
+Several components make up the core elements of the DX stack, including, but not limited to: website, personalization, tracking infrastructure, A/B testing.

 Tracking user activity gives you an inside look at how people interact with your site and what obstacles or hooks they experience in their journey as your customers.

 Tools and Technology for Tracking Users